Design a hierarchy of sites for Configuration Manager

-When you already have a primary site and want to then install a central administration site, you must expand the stand-alone primary site to install the central administration site.
+When you already have a primary site, and want to then install a central administration site, expand the stand-alone primary site to install the central administration site.

 The central administration site supports only primary sites as child sites.

-When you use a central administration site, the central administration site is the only place where you can see site data from all sites in your hierarchy.
+When you use a central administration site, it's the only place where you see site data from all sites in your hierarchy.
 This data includes information such as inventory data and status messages.

-You can manage security throughout the hierarchy by assigning different security roles, security scopes, and collections to different administrative users.
+Manage security throughout the hierarchy by assigning different security roles, security scopes, and collections to different administrative users.
 These configurations apply at each site in the hierarchy.

 Determine when to use a primary site

 To meet organizational management requirements.
 For example, you might install a primary site at a remote location to manage the transfer of deployment content across a low-bandwidth network.